microsoft/TypeScript-wiki/Using-the-Compiler-API.md

 Once that's done, just grab our definitions file either

-* By using [tsd](https://www.npmjs.com/package/tsd) with the command `tsd query typescript --action install`
+* By using [tsd](https://www.npmjs.com/package/tsd) with the command `tsd query typescript --action install`.
-* Going to the source [on our repository](https://github.com/Microsoft/TypeScript/blob/release-1.4/bin/typescript.d.ts)
+* Going directly to the source [on our repository](https://github.com/Microsoft/TypeScript/blob/release-1.4/bin/typescript.d.ts).

 That's it, you're ready to go.
 Now you can try out some of the following examples.